Michael Haverland

 Michael Haverland is an architect based in New York City and East Hampton, New York.
 His work includes residential, retail, commercial, institutional and urban design projects.
-Most recently, he collaborated with Calvin Klein on the design of a new house in Southampton, New York.
+He collaborated with Calvin Klein on the design of a new house in Southampton, New York.

 Michael taught at the Yale School of Architecture for ten years, and coordinated the Yale Urban Design Workshop, a community design center.

-His work has been widely published, with numerous features in The New York Times, the Architecture issue of Architectural Digest, Architectural Record, New York magazine, as well as several books.
+His work has been widely published, with features in The New York Times, the Architecture issue of Architectural Digest, Architectural Record, New York magazine, as well as several books.
 The firm has also been recognized with local and national design awards.